oroinc/documentation/backend/entities/migration.rst

 * |ChangeTypeExtension| - Allows to change the type of entity primary column type.

-* |ExtendExtension| - Provides the ability to create extended enum tables and fields, and add relations between tables.
+* |ExtendExtension| - Provides the ability to create extended enum tables and fields and add relations between tables.
 More information is available in the :ref:`Create Custom Entities <backend-entities-create-custom-entities>` topic.

 * |ConvertToExtendExtension| - Allows to convert existing entity field to extended.